 Indirect costs of the carbon levy on Alberta households were calculated using a detailed Alberta Input-Output model, which is based on Statistics Canada data and reflects inter-industry as well as cross-border trade flows that occur while producing a specific good or service consumed by Alberta households.
 To develop the ranges, it is assumed that businesses subject to the levy pass through 50% to 75% of the related costs to consumers.

-Rebates will be provided to lower- and middle-income Albertans to offset costs associated with the carbon levy.
+Rebates are provided to lower- and middle-income Albertans to offset costs associated with the carbon levy.
 The rebates protect those who spend a higher percentage of their income on energy costs and have fewer financial resources to invest in energy efficiency products.

 60% of households will get a full rebate: $200 for an adult, $100 for a spouse and $30 for each child under 18 (up to four children).
 Single parents can claim the spouse amount for one child, and the child amount for up to 4 more children.

-Full rebates will be provided to single Albertans who earn $47,500 or less, and couples and families who earn $95,000 or less.
-An additional 6% of households will receive a partial rebate.
+Full rebates will be provided to single Albertans who earn $47,500 or less, and to couples, single parents and families who earn $95,000 or less.
+Additional households will receive a partial rebate.

 The rebate is solely tied to income and not energy use, so eligible recipients have a financial incentive to reduce household emissions.

 Rebates are calculated using the Family Adjusted Net Income from your annual personal income tax return and your household information.

 Each benefit year runs from July to June based on the previous year's tax return: